zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 [Msdiv 153] (# msdiv153) {# msdiv153 .ref .msdiv} (18-34)

 [APZ 153.1] (# apz153.1) # apz153.1 .ref .apz} "The first two sorrows
-The two pleasures and sufferings have been eliminated, ”the Buddha said Suffering is the first of the two sorrows to be lost by the suffering of the afflicted Coexistence of non-healing non-neglect and mindfulness of the Four Noble Truths Does.
+The two pleasures and sufferings have been eliminated, "the Buddha said Suffering is the first of the two sorrows to be lost by the suffering of the afflicted Coexistence of non-healing non-neglect and mindfulness of the Four Noble Truths Does.